 Genetic testing can reveal your relationships to other families and other ethnic groups.
 This may be especially useful to Mongols who lived in Communist-era Mongolia where surnames were banned by the government for decades.
 Some people lost track of their clans and relatives, therefore accidentally marrying them and causing the spread of genetic disease from inbreeding.

 Many Mongols live in the independent country of Mongolia.
 Others live in the Inner Mongolia region of north-central China.
 There are also Mongols in parts of Russia.
 There are two main divisions of the Mongol people: eastern Mongols (Khalkha Mongols, Inner Mongolians, and Buryats) and Oirats.
 These are further divided into sub-tribes with names like Kereit, Besud, and Bayad.

 The Mongols tend to be excellent representatives of the Mongoloid racial type that was named after them but some western Mongols have hair that's lighter than black, blue or green eyes, and/or pink skin from having intermarried with Caucasoid/Europoid peoples.
-As in the case of Mongols from Mongolia, there are some Kalmyks with green eyes and/or blond hair, rather than the typical black hair and brown eyes of the Mongoloid race.
+As in the case of Mongols from Mongolia, there are some Kalmyks with green eyes and/or blond hair, rather than the typical black hair and brown/black eyes of the Mongoloid race.

 Haplogroup C3 (M217, P44) is a common Y-DNA (paternal DNA) haplogroup found among the Mongols.
 It's also common among the Kazakh people and among indigenous Siberian tribes.

 Christine Keyser-Tracqui, Eric Crubézy, Horolma Pamzsav, Tibor Varga, and Bertrand Ludes.
 "Population origins in Mongolia: genetic structure analysis of ancient and modern DNA."
 American Journal of Physical Anthropology 131:2 (October 2006): pages 272-281.
 Abstract: